Did non-tribal CM, anti-incumbency sink the BJP in Jharkhand?

 A close call as of now in Jharkhand

-The party was hoping that this gamble would pay of like it did in Haryana.
+The party was hoping that this gamble would pay off like it did in Haryana.
 In Haryana, it was the non-Jat consolidation that helped the BJP win the elections.
 For the BJP, the task was an uphill one.
 It was also battling anti-incumbency and the party also went in for the election without an ally.
 The AJSU broke away from the BJP before the elections.